-Fostering: There is a no more personal and impactful way to help animals than by becoming a foster volunteer.
+Fostering is not a lifetime commitment….it’s a commitment to saving lives.
+There is a not a more personal and impactful way to help animals than by becoming a foster hero.
 Pets like Wilbur (pictured above) would never have gotten their chance at life and love without caring Foster Parents.

 Opening your home to a cat or dog from the Humane Society of South Mississippi means you have the opportunity to increase the quality of life for a homeless animal and open much-needed space so that the HSSM can rescue another pet.
 Simply put, foster volunteers help save lives.

 Pets may need to go into Foster homes for many different reasons, but usually they are sick, injured, too young to be adopted, or in need of socialization or behavioral help.
 The most common conditions needing Foster Homes (and average length of stay) are: